CarlaBuongiorno/MilestoneProject1/README.md

 I decided to use a colour picker tool to pick out 3 colours from my hero image.
 I then defined each section by 1 of these 3 colours.

-I used these colours interchangeably within the content of the site to keep consistency thoughout.
+I used these colours interchangeably within the content of the site to keep consistency throughout.

 #### Typography